symfony/symfony-docs/logging/processors.rst

     Adds information from the current user's token to the record namely username, roles and whether the user is authenticated.

+:class:`Symfony\\Bridge\\Monolog\\Processor\\SwitchUserTokenProcessor`
+    Adds information about the user who is impersonating the logged in user, namely username, roles and whether the user is authenticated.

+    .. versionadded:: 5.2

+        The ``SwitchUserTokenProcessor`` was introduced in Symfony 5.2.

 :class:`Symfony\\Bridge\\Monolog\\Processor\\WebProcessor`
     Overrides data from the request using the data inside Symfony's request object.